Palmidence/Changelogs/releases/latest.md

 ## v1.0.0 Patch 2
 **Instances**
-- Fix an issue with the Barnacle Boatyard
+- Fix an issue with the Barnacle Boatyard instance

 **Gags**
 - Fix an issue with prestige Squirt not soaking single cogs.